-The settlement opportunities identified by the Monza municipality are 3 brownfield areas, privately owned areas, which expand for over 34,000 sqm: the buildings in Via Casati (that additionally provides a 5,000 sqm underground parking), Viale Lombardia 221/Via Aldina and Via Cavallotti 6.
-All the above-mentioned opportunities are indented for management activities / offices and one of them also for industrial / craft activities.
-Two other settlement opportunities, proposed by the Municipality, were sold.
+The settlement opportunities made available by the Municipality of Monza are 3 brownfield areas, privately owned, near 30,000 sqm. of total gross floor area: the buildings in Via Casati (that additionally provides a 5,000 sqm underground parking) and Via Cavallotti 6.
+For all opportunities the intended use is management activities / offices and one of them also for industrial / activities.
+Two three opportunities, proposed by the Municipality, have been sold.

-Regarding the interventions implemented thanks to the regional contribution, among the others, are planned the purchase of capital goods for the improvement of the business services and the implementation of the telematics portal.
+On the level of interventions implemented with the regional contribution, among others, the purchase of capital goods for the improvement of the business services and the implementation of the telematics portal.

 Particularly, the following interventions are being applied by the Municipality:

 - Guarantees that the Action Plan presented by the company is adopted by the City Council in less than 90 days from the date the request was registered.

 - Releases, upon a complete request being made, a Planning Permission in less than 60 days from the request.

 - Ensures an online 'front office' service or a dedicated section in the municipality's portal where investors or potential investors can find all useful information.

 - Uses and implements the 'electronic desk'.